Catalysing change from the ground up: the HOW matters

-CBID is an approach that focuses on the creation of inclusive societies where people with disability are active contributors and have equal access to social, civic, political and economic benefits like everyone else in their communities.
-The rationale is that no one should be excluded from development for any reason, and that the inclusion of marginalized people in development processes reduces poverty, builds community resilience and benefits the whole of society.
+CBID is an approach that focuses on the creation of inclusive societies where people with disabilities are active contributors and have equal access to social, civic, political and economic benefits like everyone else in their communities.
+The rationale is that no one should be excluded from development for any reason, and that the inclusion of marginalised people in development processes reduces poverty, builds community resilience and benefits the whole of society.

 In today’s society people with disabilities can no longer be seen as the passive recipients of charity based interventions.